knaw-huc/annorepo/docs/api-usage.md

 }
 ```

-This response means that, for example, there are 15 annotations in `my-container` with a `target` field, and only 1 with
+This response, for example, indicates there are 15 annotations in `my-container` with a `target` field, and only 1 with
 a `body.id` field.

 ---